Safety & Security: Essential for Refugee Self-Reliance

 First, the domain assesses whether a household has exposure to or fear of a range of safety threats during the previous three months.
 Second, critically, it inquires about the real impacts of those safety threats, if present.
 The key idea is not just whether threats exist, but whether those threats prevent refugees from meeting their basic needs and pursuing self-reliance.
 Thus, the Safety Domain records these barriers and incorporates them into the overall SRI score, alongside domains such as housing, food security, health, employment, financial resources, and social capital.
 This allows the SRI to capture important non-economic dimensions of self-reliance, recognizing that a household may have income yet still struggle to become self-reliant if safety concerns restrict access to opportunities and services.

-Finally, the improved version of the domain, as opposed to the previous, allows us to identify the specific safety concerns the household is facing and link them to the appropriate referrals, which are key in a holistic measurement tool applied by actors that typically do not engage in all of the various sectors of response covered in the SRI.
+Finally, the improved version of the domain now allows practitioners to identify the specific safety concerns the household is facing and refer them to the appropriate services.
+This is key, given that practitioners/humanitarian agencies do not typically provide services across all sectors covered in the SRI.
 For example, someone who is fearful because of a previous trauma needs a much different type of referral or support than someone facing an ongoing protection concern, and the Safety Domain accounts for this in its current iteration.

 The Big Picture on Safety and Self-Reliance

-In our work with 88+ agency partners in 39+ countries where the SRI has been applied since its launch, we’ve established the essential role that safety plays in enabling refugees to become more self-reliant.
-Self-reliance, defined by the RSRI as the “social and economic ability of an individual, a household, or a community to meet its essential needs in a sustainable manner,” is often oversimplified as mere access to resources, which we know is incomplete.
+In our work with 88+ agency partners in 39+ countries where the SRI has been applied since its launch, we have established the essential role that safety plays in enabling refugees to become more self-reliant.
+Self-reliance, defined by the RSRI as the “social and economic ability of an individual, a household, or a community to meet its essential needs in a sustainable manner,” is often oversimplified as mere access to resources.
+The SRI’s holistic approach shows why that is incomplete.

 Food, shelter, healthcare, water, sanitation, and education are all essential for survival and well-being, yet access to these services depends heavily on refugees' ability to safely reach and use them.
-Likewise, social integration and inclusion are primary pieces of the puzzle for becoming increasingly self-reliant, but it is only when refugees feel protected and safe that they can derive maximum benefit from engagement with host communities, participate in local organizations, build social networks, and work with others productively to help navigate the myriad challenges that, unfortunately, are part of the majority of refugees’ day-to-day lives.
+Likewise, social integration and inclusion are primary pieces of the puzzle for becoming increasingly self-reliant, but it is only when refugees feel protected and safe that they can derive maximum benefit from engagement with host communities, participate in local organizations, build social networks, and work with others productively to help navigate the myriad challenges that refugees face on a daily basis.

-Lack of safety and security can also have significant implications for refugee mental health and well-being, a topic that will be explored during next month’s installment of our “12 Months, 12 Domains” learning and webinar series.
-Constant insecurity over time can place severe strains on refugee mental health, reduce their capacity to plan for the future, stress inter-household relations, and make employment, school, and other factors that contribute to self-reliance out of reach.
+A lack of safety and security can also have significant implications for refugee mental health and well-being, a topic that will be explored during next month’s installment of the RSRI’s “12 Months, 12 Domains” learning and webinar series.
+Constant insecurity over time can place severe strains on refugee mental health, reduce their capacity to plan for the future, stress intra-household relations, and render employment, school, and other factors that contribute to self-reliance out of reach.

 Safety Creates Conditions for Self-Reliance